Instructions for Authors

 Style and language

-General: Currently, AJA can only accept manuscripts written in English.
+General: Currently, journal can only accept manuscripts written in English.
 Spelling should be US English or British English, but not a mixture.

 It is essential that submitted manuscripts have a high standard of written English.
 Manuscripts that are poorly written will be returned to authors for revision prior to peer review.
 Authors are advised to write clearly and simply, and to have their article checked by colleagues before submission.
 Non-native speakers of English may choose to make use of a copyediting service before submission.

-AJA will copy edit accepted manuscripts before they are published.
+The journal will copyedit accepted manuscripts before they are published.
 The editing is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.

 – Use hard returns only to end headings and paragraphs, not to rearrange lines.